mjbroekman/BattleTech/Guides/Career_Scoring.md

   * If you feel the need to hire expensive, higher skilled pilots, you can change this.
   * **DSM** Impact: Often == no modifier, Normal == 0.05, Rare == 0.10

-**NOTE:** While the career is going on, your score *WILL NOT* display as being over the target number if you happen to exceed it.
-However, in the post-career screen, your *REAL* score will show up!

 Happy Hunting and may Kerensky bless your Career.